SDK data collection

 The Braze backend/service generates metrics calculated on SDK data (e.g., total number of sessions conversion events, Random Bucket Numbers, etc.) message interaction data related to non-SDK message (i.e., SMS sends), and derived information, i.e., an uninstall from a push bounce.
 For clarity, this calculated data is not tracked by the SDK but generated by the Braze Services, and exporting a User Profile will display both tracked data and generated data.

-If you are interested in the Minimum Integration only, and you integrate with mParticle, Segment, Tealium, or GTM, please note the following:
+If you are interested in the Minimum Integration only, and you integrate with mParticle, Segment, Tealium, or GTM, note the following:

 - Mobile Platforms: You must manually update the code for these configurations. mParticle and Segment do not offer a way to do this through their platform.